LexiFi/dead_code_analyzer/docs/USAGE.md

 ### `--exclude <path>`

-`dead_code_analyzer --nothing -E all src` will analyze and find unused exported values in all of `src`.
-Some reported values may point to locations in `src/debug/debug.ml`, adding noise because this module is actually used occasionnaly but no reference to it should subsist in production code.
+`dead_code_analyzer src` will analyze and find unused elements of code in all of `src`.
+Some reports may point to locations in `src/debug/debug.ml`, adding noise because this module is actually used occasionnaly but no reference to it should subsist in production code.

 To ignore that module, both for declarations and uses, one can use the `--exclude <path>` option.

-`dead_code_analyzer --nothing -E all --exclude src/debug src` only reports values outside of `src/debug`.
+`dead_code_analyzer --exclude src/debug src` only reports locations outside of `src/debug`.

 ### `--references <path>`

-Using the previous command line, some reported values (e.g. located in `src/lib/lib.mli`) could be used by the `Debug` module.
+Using the previous command line, some reported elements (e.g. located in `src/lib/lib.mli`) could be used by the `Debug` module.
 In this situation.
 In this case, completely excluding `src/debug` from the analysis leads to false positives (FP): invalid reports.